The 31st of February

+History

-All three were alumni of Englewood High School in Jacksonville, though they did not come together musically until Brown and Trucks found themselves living on the same floor of a dormitory at Florida State University in the fall of 1965.
+All three founding members were alumni of Englewood High School in Jacksonville, though they did not come together musically until Brown and Trucks found themselves living on the same floor of a dormitory at Florida State University in the fall of 1965.
 Having heard the folk-rock of groups like The Byrds and The Lovin' Spoonful, saxophonist Brown bought an electric bass and started to jam with drummer Trucks, an alumnus of The Vikings, The Echoes, and the Jacksonville Symphonette.
 Guitarist and vocalist Boyer, making his living as a folk singer, was contacted by Brown who offered his and Trucks' services if Boyer would trade his acoustic guitar for an electric guitar.
 Boyer agreed and the three formed a group, The Bitter Ind. (short for Independents).

 Playing fraternity parties, growing their hair long, and ceasing to attend their classes (in Brown's and Trucks' cases), the group left Tallahassee after the end of the school year and tried their hand at performing in Daytona Beach.
 After being turned down repeatedly by club owners, the group found a bit of luck, landing a one-night performance at the Club Martinique.
 Shortly into their set, two members of the Allman Joys, a group that frequently appeared at the club, walked in and sat down.
 After the group finished, the two members introduced themselves and lavished praise on the group.
 They were the namesakes of the Allman Joys, Duane and Gregg Allman.
 When the Bitter Ind. relayed their story of their inability to get steady employment, the Allmans offered them free lodging.
 In time, the Bitter Ind. returned to Jacksonville discouraged, their meeting with the brothers Allman the only high point of their journey.

 Shortly after returning to Jacksonville, however, Trucks received a call from Duane Allman, stating that the Allman Joys were playing at the Beachcomber, a Jacksonville club, and that they needed a drummer.
 Trucks agreed to sit in for the night.
 After the show, Duane Allman suggested to Trucks to ask the club manager to let the Bitter Ind. audition.
 The manager agreed, loved the group's sound, and let them stay on through mid-1967.
 After their engagement ended, the group, no doubt under threat of legal action from the New York nightclub The Bitter End, decided to change their name.
 After briefly using the moniker "The Tiffany System", the group found themselves in Miami, Florida, signed to folk giant Vanguard Records as The 31st of February.
 Their eponymous debut album was released in early 1968, a mix of folk rock and psychedelic pop.
-After its failure to get noticed, the group added a lead guitarist and began to rework their sound.
+After its failure to get noticed, the group added a lead guitarist and began to rework its sound.